Question: Are bidi cigarettes a safe smoking alternative?

 Bidi Cigarette Facts

-- Bidi cigarettes contain more than three times the amount of nicotine and carbon monoxide as traditional cigarettes.
+- Bidi cigarettes contain three to five times the amount of nicotine as traditional cigarettes.

-- Since bidis don't have chemicals added to aid in combustion, the smoker must draw on a bidi cigarette more often and with more force in order to keep it from going out.
+- Since bidis don't have chemicals added to help with combustion, smokers must draw on a bidi cigarette more often and with more force in order to keep it from going out.
 This results in higher concentrations of toxins breathed in than with traditional cigarettes.
 Smokers puff on a bidi cigarette approximately 28 times as opposed to 9 puffs on a regular cigarette.

 - Young smokers are attracted to bidis, because they are easier to obtain than traditional cigarettes, provide a "rush" of nicotine, are small and flavored and look like marijuana joints.